 Summertime accessories for your hearing aid

 Heat, sun, sweat, time in the water; summer is here!
-Having a hearing aid shouldn’t limit your warm-weather activities, and there are a number of accessories designed to help protect your hearing aid while still allowing you the freedom to run, swim, hike and spike your way through the summer.
+Having a hearing aid shouldn’t limit your warm-weather activities, and there are a number of hearing aid accessories designed to help protect your device while still allowing you the freedom to run, swim, hike and spike your way through the summer.

 Americans spend an average of one to two hours per day outdoors during the summer months.
 In many cases, that time is spent in severe heat and sunlight, which can be damaging to your hearing aid.
 Hearing aids have an average life expectancy of five years, but that could be extended with proper maintenance and care.